xeonqq/feeling-responsive/_posts/2021-01-15-spatial-transformer-networks.md

 #### Grid Generator

-In the Grid Generator, one must note the transformation $\theta$ is applied on the grid generated from the target image **V** instead of the source image **U**, and it is called [*inverse mapping*][11] in the world of image processing.
+In the Grid Generator, one must note the transformation **&theta;** is applied on the grid generated from the target image **V** instead of the source image **U**, and it is called [*inverse mapping*][11] in the world of image processing.
 On the other hand if we transform the source image **U** to the target image **V**, this process is called [*forward mapping*][10].

 > The forward mapping iterates over each pixel of the input image, computes new coordinates for it, and copies its value to the new location.
 But the new coordinates may not lie within the bounds of the output image and may not be integers.
 The former problem is easily solved by checking the computed coordinates before copying pixel values.
 The second problem is solved by assigning the nearest integers to x′ and y′ and using these as the output coordinates of the transformed pixel.
 The problem is that each output pixel may be addressed several times or not at all (the latter case leads to "holes" where no value is assigned to a pixel in the output image).

 > The inverse mapping iterates over each pixel of the output image and uses the inverse transformation to determine the position in the input image from which a value must be sampled.
 In this case the determined positions also may not lie within the bounds of the input image and may not be integers.
-But the output image has no holes  </span><cite>[][12]</cite>
+But the output image has no holes  <cite>[Uni Auckland][12]</cite>

 After understanding the inverse mapping, let me show the implementation details:
 ```python